 Financial toxicity – defined informally as “paying more for health care than you can afford” – can dramatically affect quality of life (QoL) outcomes, including physical, psychological/emotional and social experience.
-Twenty-five to 50 percent of patients reports significant worry about out-of-pocket expenses, missed work, reduced or lost income, and medical debt or bankruptcy.
+Twenty-five to 50 percent of patients report significant worry about out-of-pocket expenses, missed work, reduced or lost income, and medical debt or bankruptcy.

 In his keynote address at the American Society of Clinical Oncology’s 2020 Genitourinary Cancers Symposium in San Francisco, and in an interview following the conference, David Penson, M.D., chair of the Department of Urology at Vanderbilt University Medical Center, addressed financial toxicity and its effect on overall patient QoL and success of medical treatment, specifically in genitourinary cancer patients.